ZakariaLabban/ai-fashion-advisor/tests/api/README.md

 ### FASHN.AI Tests

 The FASHN.AI tests focus on virtual try-on functionality, which is the primary capability we're using from this service.
 The tests use a polling approach to handle the asynchronous nature of the processing.

+Key features of the FASHN.AI tests:
+- Tests basic API accessibility without relying on specific endpoints that might change
+- Uses high-quality Unsplash images for more reliable pose detection
+- Handles common PoseError issues gracefully by skipping tests instead of failing
+- Implements robust polling with appropriate timeouts and diagnostics

 ### OpenAI Tests